-to ensuring the compatibility of ported data.46 By focussing exclusively on data, the Data Act ignores the technical breadth of interoperability, which is an entirely distinct concept to portability and means the "capability of public clouds, private clouds, and any other systems in the enterprise to understand each other's application and service interfaces, configuration, forms of authentication and authorization, data formats etc. in order to cooperate and interoperate with each other".47 Gleeson and Walden note that across the spectrum of cloud computing service models, interoperability takes on different meanings and emphasise how, at the IaaS and PaaS layers, the concept "refers to the interfaces or APIs needed so that the virtualization platforms management interfaces operate between different providers."
-48 Interoperability for customers to migrate workloads between them.49 At the SaaS layer, the question of interoperability essentially concerns the compatibility of data formats and files, and of protocols.50
+to ensuring the compatibility of ported data.46 By focussing exclusively on data, the Data Act ignores the technical breadth of interoperability, which is an entirely distinct concept to portability and means the "capability of public clouds, private clouds, and any other systems in the enterprise to understand each other's application and service interfaces, configuration, forms of authentication and authorization, data formats etc. in order to cooperate and interoperate with each other".47 Gleeson and Walden note that across the spectrum of cloud computing service models, interoperability takes on different meanings and emphasise how, at the laaS and PaaS layers, the concept "refers to the interfaces or APIs needed so that the virtualization platforms management interfaces operate between different providers."
+48 Interoperability encompasses not just the ability for different cloud providers to work together, but also the ability for customers to migrate workloads between them.49 At the SaaS layer, the question of interoperability essentially concerns the compatibility of data formats and files, and of protocols.50